 Sea-Level Rise.
-The worldwide average rise in mean sea level, which may be due to a number of different causes, such as the thermal expansion of sea water and the addition of water to the oceans from the melting of glaciers, ice caps, and ice sheets.
+The worldwide average rise in mean sea level, which may be due to a number of different causes, such as the thermal expansion of sea

 Seniors.
 People 65 years of age or older.

 Sensitive Receptor.
 A use that is highly sensitive to impacts from other uses, including homes, schools, playgrounds, sports fields, childcare centers, senior centers, hospitals, and long-term health care facilities.